nankokit/CryptoWallet/README.md

 # CryptoWallet

-A secure, multi-currency cryptocurrency wallet built with C# and .NET, supporting Ethereum, Bitcoin, and ERC-20 tokens.
+A secure, multi-currency cryptocurrency wallet built with C# and .NET, supporting Ethereum and ERC-20 tokens.
 Manage your wallets, check balances, send transactions, and view transaction history with a robust backend and secure key management.

 Features
 - Multi-Currency Support: Manage Ethereum, Bitcoin, and ERC-20 token wallets.